 Luggage Handling: If you need to store your luggage, there is a baggage storage facility next to Arrival Hall A. More information here.

 Exclusion: Fee does not include cost of food and transportation.

-Weather Cancellation: Please note the tour may be canceled if typhoon signal 8 or red/black rain signal is hoisted.
-100% refund it will be provided for weather cancellation.
+Weather Cancellation: Please note the tour may be cancelled in the case of a typhoon signal eight or a red/black rain signal.
+A full refund will be provided in the case of weather cancellation.

-General Cancellation: 100% refund will be provided if cancellation is made more than 7 days in advance.
-50% refund otherwise.
+General Cancellation: A full refund will be provided if cancellation is made more than seven days in advance.
+A 50% refund will be provided otherwise.